goodekat/WhoseEgg/to-do-list.md

 Help page:

-- **Add comments on the interpretations of random forests**
+- **Add comments on the interpretations of random forests (especially probabilities near 0.5-0.6)**
+- **Determine whether to include an other papers on random forests sent by Dr. Dixon**
-- **Look into how to compute empirical probabilities and try out the model calibration technique**
+- Look into how to compute empirical probabilities and try out the model calibration technique
-- **Figure out issue with larval length and egg stage (which doesn't match up)**
-- **Add guidance on how to interpret random forest probabilities (especially probabilities near 0.5-0.6)**
-- **Check to see if any fisheries papers on random forests**

 Warnings/Errors: